Utah nurse arrested over blood draw: This shouldn't happen again

 "I'm not here to police the police," Alex Wubbels, 41, said Monday on TODAY.
 "The police need to do that if they're going to regain any kind of trust by me or, I think, the public."

-Payne and a second officer have been placed on paid administrative leave "pending the results of an investigation," police announced Friday.
-The second officer was not identified.
+Payne and a second officer have been placed on paid administrative leave pending the investigation, police said Friday.
+The second officer wasn't identified.

-In bodycam footage of the July 26 arrest, Payne demands Wubbels draw blood from an unconscious patient, the victim of a road accident that left him badly burned.
+In bodycam video of the July 26 arrest, Payne demands that Wubbels draw blood from an unconscious patient, the victim of a road accident that left him badly burned.
 Wubbels refuses, citing hospital protocol.
-Payne becomes agitated and Wubbels doesn't back down.
+Payne becomes agitated, and Wubbels doesn't back down.

 "No, we're done," Payne says abruptly in the video, which may have been edited.
 "You're under arrest.
 We're going!"